nathanwooten/autoloader/guideline.md

     - src
     - vendor

-It would be nice if the community and Composer stored packages this way, still relying on Composer for installation and dependencies where needed.
+It would be nice if the community and Composer stored packages this way, still relying on Composer for installation and dependencies.

-To avoid conflicts, the version of the package could ( maybe should ) be store in the namespace.
+To avoid conflicts, the version of the package could ( maybe should ) be stored in the namespace.

 For an example of how I might store a package that has dependencies, please see the other Profordable packages.